 If you’re RV door latch isn’t catching, you may need to adjust the strike plate/bolt in your door frame so it aligns properly.

-The Solution: Check the position and tightness of the strike plate/bolt mounted in the door frame to ensure that it matches up with the catch in the door lock.
+- The Solution: Check the position and tightness of the strike plate or bolt mounted in the door frame to ensure it aligns with the catch in the door lock.
 If you find that the door is out of alignment, you may need to adjust the door hinge so that the catch in the door’s lock mates up properly with the strike plate/bolt.

 Proper alignment of the mechanism inside the RV door latch itself is what allows the outside lock to move the interior catch out of the way.
-When your RV door is locking automatically, however, a failure or misalignment of the mechanism in the door lock is preventing it from operating correctly.
-More than likely when this occurs, you have a bent actuator/lever.
-This can happen over time from use.
+When your RV door is locking on its own, however, a failure or misalignment of the mechanism in the door lock is likely preventing it from operating correctly.
+When this occurs, you probably have a bent actuator/lever.
+This can occur over time due to use.

-However, there are many reasons why RV door latches may need to be replaced, and this could be one of them.
+However, there are also many reasons why RV door latches may need to be replaced entirely, and this could be one of them.
 If so, don’t despair – we’ve got you covered.
 Read on…

 Why You Should Change Your RV Door Latch